Imagine entering your salon on a regular morning.

 Protecting Your Premium Salon Image and Avoid Undermining Your Regular Prices

-Luxury and highly premium brands run special offers and deals to attract new customers.
+Luxury and highly premium brands offer special deals to attract new customers.

 If done right, special offers and deals can be very effective without being dilutive to your salon’s image and regular prices.
 Since many salon owners I meet worry about this I’ve created a dedicated article specifically on how to run salon promotions without undermining regular prices and brand image.
 I recommend you read this one through if you have this concern.